ani-hovhannisyan/kanji-visualization/README.md

    These will start the frontend and backend server respectively.
    Now, you can start to develop on your local PC without Docker.

-   The Web app can be viewed at http://localhost:3000.
+   The app can be viewed at http://localhost:3000.